nottrobin/docs/src/en/charms-working-with-units.md

 juju scp -m testing foo.txt apache2/1:
 ```

-!!!
-Note:
+[note]
 Juju cannot transfer files between two remote units because it uses public
 key authentication exclusively and the native (OpenSSH) `scp` command disables
 agent forwarding by default.
 Either the destination or the source must be local
 (Juju client).
+[/note]

 For more information, run the `juju help scp` command.